-The leaves and roots of the dandelion, or the whole plant, are used fresh or dried in teas, capsules, or extracts.
-Dandelion leaves are used in salads or as a cooked green, and the flowers are used to make wine.
+- The leaves and roots of the dandelion, or the whole plant, are used fresh or dried in capsules or extracts.
+As a food, dandelion is used as a salad green and in soups, wine, and teas.

-There is no compelling scientific evidence for using dandelion as a treatment for any medical condition.
+- There’s no compelling scientific evidence supporting the use of dandelion for any health condition.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.